Azure/OnBoardVMInsights/Policy/README.md

 For VM's that are found as not-compliant from the audit policies "VMs not in OS scope..." the criteria of the deployment policy only includes VM's that are deployed from well-known Azure VM Images.
 Check the documentation if the VM OS is supported or not, if it is and it is a well-known Azure VM Image that should be included, give us this feedback.
 If not, then you will need to duplicate the deployment policy, and update/modify it to make the image in scope.

-A standalone optional policy will also be added:
+A standalone optional policy is also added:
 - VM is configured for mismatched Log Analytics Workspace - Preview

+This can be used as an input to the Install-VMInsights.ps1 script through the -PolicyAssignmentName in order to move a VM from the mistmatched workspace to the expected one.

 This can be used to identify VM's that are already configured with the [Log Analytics VM Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/oms-windows), but that are configured for a different Workspace than intended (as indicated by the policy assignment).
 This takes a parameter for the WorkspaceID.

-During the Private Preview, you can only create the assignment through the Policy UI using this [this URL](https://ms.portal.azure.com/?microsoft_azure_policy_remediation=true#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Remediation).
+During the Private Preview, you can only create the assignment through the Policy UI using this [this URL](https://ms.portal.azure.com/?feature.vminsightstabview=true&feature.vminsights=true&feature.vminsightsplus=true&microsoft_azure_policy_remediation=true&microsoft_azure_policy_compliancev2=true&microsoft_azure_marketplace_ItemHideKey=OMSGalleryHideKey#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Compliance).
 For documentation on this, see [Quick Start - Assign a Policy - Portal](https://docs.microsoft.com/en-us/azure/azure-policy/assign-policy-definition)

-## Up-coming Additions

-Up-Coming Additions:
-- We'll provide a script that takes the output of the "VMs is configured for mismatched Log Analytics Workspace" policy, and allows the ability to update the VM to use a different Workspace.

 ## Feedback Requested